Abdulwahab-ml/machine-learning/day04/README.md

+# Task 01:
-# 📈 Polynomial Function & Its Derivative – Subplot Visualization
+## 📈 Polynomial Function & Its Derivative – Subplot Visualization

 This notebook uses Python with **NumPy** and **Matplotlib** to: